connorom/connorom/README.md

 - 👋 Hi, I’m @connorom.
-I am 18, play college baseball and studying computer engineering
+I am 19, play college baseball and studying computer engineering
-- 👀 I’m interested in learning more about everything
+- 👀 I’m interested in learning more about web development, and servers
-- 🌱 I’m currently learning c, python, and java
+- 🌱 I’m currently learning c and java

 <!---
 connorom/connorom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.